 Riley Lantz – Marketing Coordinator

-Riley works to amplify the work of PeopleForBikes and manage relationships with individuals and organizations.
-She loves that she gets to educate people and help make a difference in the world.
+Riley works to amplify the work of PeopleForBikes through social media and events.
+She enjoys sharing the joy of bike riding with others and in turn making the world a better place.
 Riley learned to ride as a child but didn’t touch a bike again until she was a junior in college.
 After several years of competing in triathlons, she now enjoys riding her bike for recreation and fun.

 Alex Logemann – Policy Counsel